oseen/IOH5Write/README.md

 ``make install``.

-Choosing between single and double precision IO
+Choosing between single and double precision I/O
 -----------------------------------------------
 The solution of your problem (that is going to be written) is usually found by an iterative method, that gives an approximate answer.
 This approximation typically has 6-8 significant digits, far from the 15 significant digits in double precision.
 To save space (a lot actually) it is possible to write the solution data in single precision, independent on the precision settings in OpenFOAM.